Pylons/pyramid/docs/designdefense.rst

 often useful to be able to modify an application for a particular deployment in a less invasive way.

-If you don't want to think about :mod:`pyramid` application extensibility at all, you needn't.
+If you don't want to think about :app:`Pyramid` application extensibility at all, you needn't.
 You can ignore extensibility entirely.
 However, if you follow the set of rules defined in :ref:`extending_chapter`, you don't need to *make* your application